frkim/GHDemos/README.md

     python -m uvicorn app:app --host 0.0.0.0 --port 3000

-Open a Web browser and type in the address bar : http://localhost:3000/weather?city=Paris
+Open a Web browser and type in the address bar: http://localhost:3000/weather?city=Paris

 ## GitHub Copilot inline editing assistant

 ### Q&A Editor

-First you can use the editor pane to ask your question just type the comment character followed by q:
+First, you can use the editor pane to ask your question just type the comment character followed by q:

-Use tab keyboard to validate the suggestion
+Use the tab keyboard to validate the suggestion

     # q: what REST stands for?
     # a: Representational State Transfer